 We are a clinical-stage biopharmaceutical company pioneering the discovery and development of a new generation of highly differentiated immuno-oncology therapeutics for patients.
 We leverage our deep understanding of the tumor microenvironment and immunosuppressive pathways to design novel product candidates with an aim to improve the clinical benefit of oncology therapies.
 Our innovative pipeline includes two clinical-stage programs targeting novel, validated immuno-oncology pathways designed to build on prior learnings in the field to have differentiated pharmacological and clinical profiles.
-Our most advanced product candidate, EOS-850, is designed as a highly selective small molecule antagonist of the adenosine A2a receptor, in the adenosine triphosphate, or ATP, adenosine pathway, a key driver of immunosuppression in the tumor microenvironment across a broad range of tumors.
-We are investigating EOS-850 in an open-label Phase 1/2a clinical trial in patients with advanced solid tumors and in the dose escalation portion of the trial it has shown encouraging preliminary single-agent activity.
+Our most advanced product candidate, EOS-850, is designed as a highly selective small molecule antagonist of the adenosine A2a receptor, in the adenosine pathway, a key driver of immunosuppression in the tumor microenvironment across a broad range of tumors.
+We are investigating EOS-850 in an open-label multiarm Phase 1/2a clinical trial in cancer patients with advanced solid tumors and in the dose escalation portion of the trial it has shown encouraging preliminary single-agent activity.
 We expect to report additional data from monotherapy and combination therapy expansion cohorts in the first half of 2021.
 Our lead antibody product candidate, EOS-448, is an antagonist of TIGIT, a checkpoint that has a role in both inhibitory and stimulatory pathways in the immune system.
-EOS-448 was also designed to engage the Fc gamma receptor, or Fc R, to promote antibody-dependent cellular cytotoxicity, or ADCC, activity, including the elimination of tumor-infiltrating regulatory T cells.
-We have recently initiated an open-label Phase 1/2a clinical trial of EOS-448 in patients with advanced solid tumors and expect to report initial data in the first half of 2021.
+EOS-448 was also selected to engage the Fc gamma receptor, or FcpR, to promote antibody-dependent cellular cytotoxicity, or ADCC, activity.
+Earlier this year, we initiated an open-label Phase 1/2a clinical trial of EOS-448 in cancer patients with advanced solid tumors and expect to report initial data in the first half of 2021.
 We are using our expertise in tumor immunology to select additional targets for other novel, differentiated programs.
 To date, we have initiated one preclinical program that we believe has the potential to be complementary to both standard cancer treatments and our own product candidates.
 We retain worldwide rights to develop and commercialize all of our product candidates.

 Since our inception in August 2011, we have devoted substantially all of our resources to organizing and staffing our company, business planning, raising capital, conducting discovery and research activities, filing patent applications, identifying potential product candidates, undertaking preclinical studies and clinical trials and establishing arrangements with third parties for the manufacture of initial quantities of our product candidates and component materials.
-To date, we have not generated any revenue from product sales and have financed our operations primarily through the private placement of our securities, license agreements and grant proceeds.
-As of June 30, 2020, we had raised an aggregate of \$177.1 million from the sale of preferred stock.
-As of June 30, 2020, our principal source of liquidity was cash, which totaled \$136.9 million.
+To date, we have not generated any revenue from product sales and have financed our operations primarily through the IPO, private placement of our securities, license agreements and grant proceeds.
+As of September 30, 2020, we had raised an aggregate of \$210.7 million of net proceeds from the IPO and \$177.1 million from the private sale of preferred stock.
+As of September 30, 2020, our principal source of liquidity was cash and cash equivalents, which totaled \$340.0 million.

 We have incurred recurring losses since inception.
-Our net losses were \$7.2 million and \$5.8 million for the three months ended June 30, 2020 and 2019, respectively, and \$12.4 million and \$10.2 million for the six months ended June 30, 2020 and 2019, respectively.
-As of June 30, 2020, we had an accumulated deficit of \$48.3 million.
+Our net losses were \$10.7 million and \$6.9 million for the three months ended September 30, 2020 and 2019, respectively, and \$23.1 million and \$17.1 million for the nine months ended September 30, 2020 and 2019, respectively.
+As of September 30, 2020, we had an accumulated deficit of \$59.0 million.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.